Contributing and architecture

 CLI

 @gqlts/cli loads a schema and writes a generated client directory.
+It is used from gqlts, npx gqlts, pnpm dlx gqlts, yarn gqlts, bunx gqlts, or the programmatic generate(config) API.

 cli/src/cli.ts: command-line flags and config parsing.cli/src/main.ts: top-levelgenerate(config)orchestration.cli/src/tasks/schemaTask.ts: schema loading from--schemaor--endpoint.cli/src/tasks/clientTasks.ts: output file tasks.cli/src/render/**: renderers for response types, request types, type maps, guards, and client entrypoints.